 The first such laser was described by Giftan and co-workers, who operated a ruby laser 6 cm long and 0.6 cm in diameter, with an input energy of only 150 joules, which was only a small fraction of the energy required for the same ruby in the helical configuration.

-a) Choose the correct modal verb.
+a) Choose the correct modal verb or its equivalent.